 President Obama caught a lot of flak earlier this year for ordering the U.S. military to carry out airstrikes against Libya without securing congressional authorization, even after the ninety-day clock specified in the War Powers Resolution elapsed.
 Obama was hardly the first president to push the envelope on his foreign policy powers, essentially daring Congress to stop him.
-One of the most pivotal exercises of presidential prerogative came seventy-one years ago today, when Franklin Delano Roosevelt announced the destroyers-for-bases deal with Great Britain.
+One of the most pivotal exercises of presidential prerogative came on September 2, 1940, when Franklin Delano Roosevelt announced the destroyers-for-bases deal with Great Britain.

 The terms of the destroyers-for-bases deal are easy to state.
 The United States gave Great Britain fifty aging destroyers.
 In exchange, the United States received ninety-nine year leases on eight British bases in the Western Hemisphere.
 At the time the United States was still at peace, but the United Kingdom was struggling to survive the Battle of Britain and fend off a possible German invasion.
 It was precisely because the United States was moving away from pure neutrality in the war in Europe that the deal was so controversial.